Your browser is unsupported

 The UIC Institute for the Humanities encourages interdisciplinary research and intellectual exchange by sponsoring a variety of faculty working groups each year.
 The format for working groups is flexible and is determined by the faculty coordinators who must represent at least two departments.
 The Institute supports working groups by circulating materials, funding outside speakers, publicizing events, and providing modest refreshments for meeting and lectures.

-• Anthropocene Lab
+• Anthropocene Lab Reading Group

-Anthropocene Lab offers a cross-disciplinary platform for faculty and students interested in social movements, biodiversity, ecological activism, human rights, cultural heritage, environmental justice, and public humanities.
+Anthropocene Lab Reading Group offers a cross-disciplinary platform for faculty and students interested in social movements, biodiversity, ecological activism, human rights, cultural heritage, environmental justice, and public humanities.
 It responds to a desire for engagement and collaboration with local communities in the global contexts of development.

 • Digital Humanities